jherreros/juanherreros-com/src/content/blog/landing-zones.md

 date: "2023-11-24"
 author: Juan Herreros Elorza
 excerpt: An invitation to use the concept of Landing Zones in Internal Platforms
-tags:
-  - "Platform Engineering"
-  - "Internal Developer Platform"
+tags: ["Platform Engineering", "Internal Developer Platform"]
 ---

 This post is an open invitation to use specific terminology to refer to different aspects of Internal Developer Platforms.
 Cloud Providers define Landing Zones as a way of configuring and structuting the resources in them, and I think that term could be used also in Internal Developer Platforms.